Can You File Bankruptcy on IRS Debt? What the Rules Really Say

 If your IRS debt meets all three of these timelines, it may be eligible for discharge under Chapter 7 or Chapter 13.

-Chapter 7 Bankruptcy: If the IRS debt qualifies under the above rules, Chapter 7 can completely eliminate it.
+Chapter 7 Bankruptcy: If the IRS debt qualifies under the above rules, Chapter 7 may allow discharge of qualifying IRS debt.
 However, recent tax debts, unfiled returns, or fraud-related tax debts generally cannot be wiped out.

 Chapter 13 Bankruptcy: Even if your IRS debt isn’t dischargeable, Chapter 13 may still help.
-It allows you to restructure your debt into a manageable 3–5 year payment plan—including tax debt—while protecting your assets.
+It allows you to propose a 3–5 year repayment plan including tax debt, subject to court approval.

 Although the answer to “can you file bankruptcy on IRS debt” is yes, there are important exceptions and risks to consider.